Crisis Help

 Cultural stigma and different frameworks

-In many cultures, ADHD is not widely recognized or may be attributed to poor parenting, lack of discipline, or character flaws.
-Research shows that first-generation immigrant parents have significantly lower ADHD knowledge and higher stigma levels than Canadian-born families.
-Research shows that education produces meaningful gains in both groups.
+In many cultures, ADHD is not widely recognised or may be attributed to poor parenting, lack of discipline, or character flaws.
+Research shows that first generation immigrant parents have significantly lower ADHD knowledge and higher stigma levels than Canadian born families.
+Education produces meaningful gains in both groups.

 Language and literacy barriers